jgraettinger/blog/compare-flow-and-materialize.md

 Or starting a product onboarding conversation with
 "As step one, you must deploy and manage a Kafka cluster".

-It's also not clear that Materialize is comfortable tackling problems that can't comfortably fit in RAM on a big machine.
+It's also not clear that Materialize is happy tackling problems that can't comfortably fit in RAM on a big machine.
 It's technique of
 [index arrangements](https://github.com/frankmcsherry/blog/blob/master/posts/2020-11-18.md)
 is clever and efficient
-*so long as* you can access that index through shared memory, rather than exchanging big chunks of it over the network.
+*so long as* you can access that index through memory, rather than exchanging big chunks of it over the network.
 So you'll probably want more than one Materialize deployment, where each is focused on different aspects of your business,